Bojarajan073/data-version-control/README.md

-Yes.
-Below is the complete README.md content as a single Markdown file.
-Copy everything inside the code block into a file named README.md.

 # DVC (Data Version Control) with Amazon S3

 DVC (Data Version Control) is an open-source tool used in Machine Learning and MLOps to version and manage: